FlavScents AInsights Entry for Ethyl Furaneol (CAS: 27538-10-9)

 7. Toxicology, Safety & Exposure Considerations

 Ethyl furaneol is considered safe for use in food and fragrance applications at typical exposure levels.
-For oral exposure, it has a high margin of safety, with no adverse effects reported at typical use levels.
-Dermal exposure in fragrance applications shows low irritation potential, and it is not a known sensitizer.
-Inhalation exposure is minimal due to its low volatility, but occupational exposure should be managed with standard safety practices.
+For oral exposure, it has a high margin of safety, with no adverse effects reported at concentrations used in flavor formulations.
+Dermal exposure in fragrance applications is generally well-tolerated, with no significant irritation or sensitization reported.
+Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature